metury/mff-dso-project/matroid_intersection_algorithm.md

 ![cycle matroid independen set examples](/cycle_matroid.png "")

 ### M2: cycle matroid ###
 The term “cycle matroid” of a graph G = (N, E) is well-known.
 It is frequently used as a simple introduction to basic matroid concepts.
 In that introductory example, a set of edges X ⊆ E is said to be “independent” if it contains no cycles.
 A maximal, independent set is thus a spanning tree of G. However, it is not at all what we mean by a “cycle matroid”.
 The elements of graph based matroids are the edges of the graph.
 The ground set of our “cycle matroid” are the cycles themselves.
-We use nodes and edges only to help describe the individual cycles.
-[John L. Pfaltz: Cycle Matroids].
+We use nodes and edges only to help describe the individual cycles. [[John L. Pfaltz: Cycle Matroids]](https://www.cs.virginia.edu/~jlp/19.CYCLE.pdf).
 An independent set of this matroid is a set of cycle subgraphs that do not share any edges.

 Axioms: